COCPORN/succubus/README.md

 Installation
 ------------

-Get lastest version of Succubus from GitHub or NuGet (will be up soon).
+Get lastest version of Succubus from GitHub or NuGet.

 Instantiation
 -------------